AndresCampuzano/golang-dashboard/README.md

 ### Additional Information

 #### Database Storage
 The server uses PostgreSQL as its database backend.
-It provides a NewPostgresStore function to create a new instance of PostgresStore, which establishes a connection to the PostgreSQL database and initializes necessary extensions.
+It provides a `NewPostgresStore` function to create a new instance of `PostgresStore`, which establishes a connection to the PostgreSQL database and initializes necessary extensions.

-To use NewPostgresStore, you need to set the following environment variables:

-- POSTGRES_USER: PostgreSQL username
-- POSTGRES_DB_NAME: PostgreSQL database name
-- POSTGRES_PASSWORD: PostgreSQL password

 #### AWS S3 Integration
 The server integrates with AWS S3 for file storage.
 The BucketBasics struct encapsulates Amazon S3 actions such as uploading and deleting files.
 It provides methods for uploading base64-encoded images to an S3 bucket and deleting files from the bucket.